 Math is the language of science.
-It is a combination of symbols and numbers that not many people understand and only few master.
-As any other language, it allows to talk about past phenomenons, describe present situations and predict future events.
+It is a combination of symbols and numbers that not many people understand and only a few master.
+Like any other language, it allows us to talk about past phenomenons, describe present situations and predict future events.

 Mathematics is the elementary tool to take logical decisions.
-It is based on what it is called mathematical models.
-A model allows to describe the true behavior of a phenomenon under certain conditions.
+It is based on what is called mathematical models.
+A model allows describing the true behavior of a phenomenon under certain conditions.
 A famous example is Einstein's equation $E=mc^2$, that relates the energy $E$ of a mass $m$ in a proportional way with the light speed $c$.
 This simple formula means a lot of things.
 One of them is that an average human body holds the energy of around 30 hydrogen bombs.
-That could be dangerous, if you know how to trigger it.
+That could be dangerous if you know how to trigger it.

 I believe in evidence.
 I believe in observation, measurement, and reasoning, confirmed by independent observers.
 I'll believe anything, no matter how wild and ridiculous, if there is evidence for it.